 Will I need to attend an interview?

 Yes, most of our volunteer roles require a face to face interview with the manager of the team that you want to volunteer in.
-The exception is if you want to become an event volunteer and help on an ad hoc basis at local Fundraising events.
-That will involve a chat over the phone rather than a face to face interview.
+The exception is if you want to become an event volunteer and help on an ad hoc basis at local fundraising events, then we’ll just call you for a chat over the phone rather than a face to face interview.

 Will I need to provide references or have a Disclosure & Barring Service (DBS) check?